-Studying molecular mechanisms of learning and memory is important to confront memory-deficient and abnormal memory-associated disorders such as post-traumatic stress disorder (PTSD).
-An enzyme called Ca2+/calmodulin-dependent protein kinase II α (CaMKII α) in the brain has a key role in such mechanisms.
-To explore its in vivo function more in detail and more explicitly, we generated the kinase-dead knock-in mutant mouse of CaMKII α , and have been examining the mouse by using various methods in collaboration with other researchers.
-We are now searching for memory-associated substrate proteins phosphorylated by CaMKII α , and examining its relation to brain disorders by behavioral analyses of learning and memory in this mutant mouse.
+Studying molecular mechanisms of learning and memory is important to confront memorydeficient and abnormal memory-associated disorders such as post-traumatic stress disorder (PTSD).
+An enzyme called $Ca^{2+}$ /calmodulin-dependent protein kinase $II\alpha$ (CaMKII $\alpha$ ) in the brain has a key role in such mechanisms.
+To explore its in vivo function more in detail and more explicitly, we generated the kinase-dead knock-in mutant mouse of CaMKII $\alpha$ , and have been examining the mouse by using various methods in collaboration with other researchers.
+We are now exploring the relation between this kinase activity and age-related decline of cognitive functions by behavioral analyses of learning and memory.

-- Yamagata, Y, et al. (2018) eNeuro 5: e0133-18.2018 1-15. - Yamagata, Y, Nairn, AC (2015) Brain Res.
-1625: 314-323 - Yamagata, Y, et al. (2013) Brain Res.
-1507: 1-10 - Yamagata, Y, et al. (2009) J. Neurosci.
+- \ Yamagata, Y, et al. (2018) eNeuro 5: e0133-18.2018 1-15. - \ Yamagata, Y, Nairn, AC (2015) Brain Res.
+1625: 314-323 \ Yamagata, Y, et al. (2013) Brain Res.
+1507: 1-10 - \ Yamagata, Y, et al. (2009) J. Neurosci.
 29: 7607-7618

-(A) In the kinase-dead knock-in mouse of CaMKII α , hippocampal synaptic plasticity and hippocampus-dependent learning and memory are severely impaired.
-We are searching for its important substrate proteins necessary for these processes.
-(B) We are also performing behavioral analyses of learning and memory in this mutant mouse to evaluate if there is any brain regional specificity in the impairments.
+(A) In the kinase-dead knock-in mouse of $CaMKII\alpha$ , hippocampal synaptic plasticity and hippocampus-dependent learning and memory are severely impaired.
+(B) We are performing behavioral analyses to explore possible relationship between this kinase activity and age-related decline of cognitive functions.